methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-02-09-installing-phd-virtual-backup-and-replication.md

 ---
   title: Installing PHD Virtual Backup and Replication
   date: 2013-02-09 16:34:18
-excerpt: "In this post we will be installing PHD Virtual Backup and Replication.
-This solution is deployed as a virtual appliance.
-This means it is a very quick..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In this post we will be installing PHD Virtual Backup and Replication.
 This solution is deployed as a virtual appliance.
 This means it is a